Wireless broadband set-up guide

 If possible, place your wireless router as close to the centre of your home or office as possible.
 However, you should ensure the modem is connected to the master telephone socket wherever possible as connecting via a socket running off of the master could slow down your broadband.

-Initially the wireless router needs to be connected to a laptop or PC in order to configure it – this is usually explained clearly on the set-up CD that will either arrive from your provider with the modem, or be included in the box if you've bought your modem separately.
+Initially the wireless router needs to be connected to a laptop or PC in order to configure it – this is usually explained clearly by the manual or a set-up CD that will either arrive from your provider with the modem, or be included in the box if you've bought your modem separately.
 The wireless broadband should be configured automatically, but you may need to set up security for your network separately.

 Is your wireless network secure?